syncfusion/blazor-docs/src/charts/range-selector/series-type.md

+---
+title: " Series types in Blazor Range Selector component | Syncfusion "

+component: "Range Selector"

+description: "Learn here all about series types feature of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
+---

-# Series Types
+# Series Types in Blazor Range Selector (SfRangeNavigator)

-Essential JS 2 Range navigator supports 3 types of series, to render the data.
+To render the data, the Range Selector supports three types of series.

 <!-- markdownlint-disable MD036 -->